Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 information.
 The quickest solution is copying all non-sensitive files to a new repository and starting from scratch.
 However, this will result in a complete loss of history, hindering future developments.
-Not only will we no longer be able to use tools like <code>git bisect</code>, but also the authorship information will be lost, preventing us from reaching out to the original code-block author for clarification.
+Not only will we no longer be able to use tools like
+<code class="highlighter-rouge">git bisect</code>, but also the authorship
+information will be lost, preventing us from reaching out to the original code-block author for clarification.
 </div>